 Even Foggy was at Silverstone and admitted he was nervous, hadn’t been on a road bike for a while, and couldn’t remember where the track went.
 To be fair he hardly looked slow, I guess a four-times World Superbike Champion never really slows down.
-But for more on that, see my blog here.

 But on the Monster I suddenly felt like there was no championship to win, no race, just me, the full Silverstone MotoGP circuit and the Monster 1200S.

 Engage Sport mode on the Monster and the speedo becomes smaller and the clocks are taken over by a race-type dash which means you get to focus on the rev-counter and not much else.
 The setting also increases the sensitivity of the throttle, gives it a more aggressive fuel map so that you get 145bhp faster, and turns down the traction control and ABS to allow the tyres to move around slightly when you’re on it.